-At the time of writing (January 2015) no restrictions have been placed on anglers within any Marine Conservation Zone designated under this process in England, Wales or Northern Ireland.
+As of 2018 angling has not been banned within any Marine Conservation Zone designated under this process in England, Wales or Northern Ireland.

 As well as Marine Conservation Zones in British waters the UK government has been active in creating conservation zones around British Overseas Territories.
-Indeed the UK is well placed to create overseas reserves as over four million square miles of ocean across the world fall under British jurisdiction.
+Indeed the UK is well placed to create overseas reserves as over ten million square kilometres (four million sq. miles) of ocean across the world fall under British jurisdiction.
 These overseas territories are remnants of the British Empire and the UK government is responsible for the entire Exclusive Economic Zone extending 200 nautical miles from the coast of each island.

 Conservative MP Zac Goldsmith – himself a former advisor on the environment to former British Prime Minister David Cameron – has pushed forward the idea of overseas MCZs (11).
 In the March 2015 Budget Chancellor George Osborne announced that Britain would create the world largest continuous marine reserve around the overseas territory of the Pitcairn Islands in the Pacific Ocean (12).
 The islands are actually a series of four small islands (only Pitcairn Island itself is populated with around fifty people) and is most famous for being the landing site of the mutineers from HMS Bounty in the late 1700s.
-This reserve would cover over 320,00 square miles of ocean and protect the eighty species of fish which are found around the islands such as groupers, grey sharks and other exotic species, as well as the coral and marine vegetation which are also present in the area.
-In September 2016 it was announced that commercial fishing would be banned around Pitcairn Island and across much of the rest of the overseas MCZs, meaning that the UK government would be banning commercial fishing from around one million square kilometers of the world’s oceans.
+This reserve would cover over 828,800 square kilometres (320,00 sq. miles) of ocean and protect the eighty species of fish which are found around the islands such as groupers, sharks and other exotic species, as well as the coral and marine vegetation which are also present in the area.
+In September 2016 it was announced that commercial fishing would be banned around Pitcairn Island and across much of the rest of the overseas MCZs, meaning that the UK government would be banning commercial fishing from around one million square kilometres (386,000 sq. miles) of the world’s oceans.